w495/bulk-video-converter/README.md

   stop: 00:00:30
 profile:
   base:
-    abstract: 1
-        # This profile will be used only for inheritance.
+    abstract: 1     # This profile will be used only for inheritance.
-    output_dir_name: ./out
-        # optional parametr.
+    output_dir_name: ./out          # Optional parametr.
-    pass_log_dir_name: ./pass_log
-        # optional parametr.
+    pass_log_dir_name: ./pass_log   # Optional parametr.
   my_profile:
-    extends: base
-        # Other options are inherited from `base`.
+    extends: base   # Other options are inherited from `base`.
     passes: 2
     video:
       preset: veryslow